 Statement of Purpose

-The Prison Program is a Dharma Rain Zen Center outreach program that serves inmates and recent releases from state prisons in Oregon.
+The Prison Program is a Dharma Rain Zen Center outreach program that serves Adults in Custody in and releasees from state prisons in Oregon.

 - We provide meditation instruction and practice.